America can vaccinate 60 million more people each month. Here’s how

 In reporting this story, I found states may be confused that this federal allocation to pharmacies is on its way.
 When I spoke to Geballe, who is in charge of state rollout across Connecticut, he denied this pharmacy program even existed.
 It wasn’t until I shared the actual announcement of the federal pharmacy program, first made in November, that he realized this plan was going to offer relief to his state at all.

 “You’re absolutely right.
 I didn’t even realize they are getting dedicated supply from the feds,” said Geballe in a follow-up.
 “That was news to me, and great news.”
 While we don’t know what percentage of the nation’s overall vaccine supply is going to this private program, Geballe believes the government will activate that pharmacy allotment in the coming weeks.
+(UPDATE: The Biden administration just announced that pharmacy-dedicated vaccines will start shipping on February 11.)
 And while pharmacies have the capacity to deliver tens of millions of vaccines a month through that program, it’s questionable whether they can, first and foremost, secure that much supply.
 And that’s especially worrisome as the SARS-CoV-2 virus continues to mutate, since the fastest way to stop mutations is to reach herd immunity.

 “From a capacity perspective, when we look at it, we’re very confident we’ll be able to administer up to 25 million vaccinations per month.
 But the actual number of vaccinations are going to vary based upon a variety of factors outside our control,” says Sauter.
 “There are things around timing.
 Things around regional differences and availability of supply.
 There’s hesitancy [such as anti-vax] that may be in the market.
 I think the point there is distinguishing that capacity is capacity . . . not what necessarily will happen.”